geopython/stetl/docs/intro.rst

 and Talend Geospatial with a GUI.
 Check these out.
 But some of us would like to stay close to the commandline, be Pythonic and reuse existing tools 'close to the iron'.

-So why en when to use Stetl.
+So why and when to use Stetl:

 * when ogr2ogr or XSLT alone cannot do the job
 * when having to deal with complex GML as source or destination